MoRA: Mobility as the Backbone for Geospatial Representation Learning at Scale: Methodology

 \subsection{Auxiliary Multimodality Encoder}

-For general-purpose geospatial inference, the selection of fundamental input modalities that are (1) effective for a variety downstream tasks in both human-centric and nature domains, and (2) complementary to each other, is critical for the performance multimodal representation learning.
-Based on existing knowledge from spatial data science and urban studies and demonstrated effectiveness in literature, we select three fundamental auxiliary modalities to complement the mobility backbone, including Point-of-Interest (POI), Demographic Statistics, and Satellite imagery.
+For geospatial inference, choosing fundamental input modalities that are (1) effective for various human-centric downstream tasks in both social and economic domains, and (2) complementary to each other, is critical.
+Drawing on spatial data science and urban studies, and supported by prior work, we select three auxiliary modalities to complement the mobility backbone: Points of Interest (POI), demographic statistics, and satellite imagery.

-Different unimodal encoders are selected to encode auxiliary modalities. \textbf{(1) Point-of-Interest (POI):} We encode both POI categorical statistics and textual information using language models \cite{cheng2025poi}.
-Specifically, we use the BGE-m3 model \cite{bge-m3} to encode both POI names and categories.
-Embedding of all POIs located within each H3 grid was then averaged to be the grid embedding. \textbf{(2) Satellite imagery:} We use an off-the-shelf pretrained image encoder, RemoteClip \cite{remoteclip}, to generate image embeddings for each H3 grid. \textbf{(3) Demographic Statistics:} The categorical demographic data in tabular form is encoded using an MLP-based encoder.
+Different unimodal encoders are selected to encode auxiliary modalities. \textbf{(1) Point-of-Interest (POI):} We encode both POI categorical statistics and textual information with the BGE-m3 language model \citep{bge-m3, cheng2025poi}, averaging all POI embeddings within each H3 cell to obtain the grid embedding. \textbf{(2) Satellite imagery:} We use an off-the-shelf pretrained RemoteClip \citep{remoteclip} encoder to produce grid-level image embeddings. \textbf{(3) Demographic Statistics:} Categorical demographic tabular data is encoded with an MLP-based encoder.